Middletown Springs, Vermont

 The Adams House is located at 10 Park Avenue.
 The museum is open on Sundays, 2-4 p.m., from Memorial Day through October, and by appointment.
 The Historical Society presents several public events each year for educational and fundraising purposes.
 It also offers seasonal and ongoing exhibits.
 The Mineral Springs Park, located at 11 Burdock Avenue, is open to the public during daylight hours year-round.

-Fancy Goods Exhibit Opens at Vermont History Museum in Montpelier
+Fancy Goods Exhibit on View at Vermont History Museum in Montpelier

-Middletown Springs Historical Society’s exhibit, Fancy Goods: Hats and Fashion Accessories:1850-1950, is now showing at the Vermont History Museum in Montpelier, which reopened in October.
-A free public opening reception for the exhibit is scheduled on Saturday, December 16, 1:00 p.m.-3:00 p.m.
-MSHS members receive free admission to the museum, compliments of the Vermont Historical Society, through mid-February when the exhibit closes.
+There is still time to view Middletown Springs Historical Society’s exhibit, Fancy Goods: Hats and Fashion Accessories:1850-1950, at the Vermont History Museum in Montpelier.
+MSHS members receive free admission to the museum, compliments of the Vermont Historical Society, through February 24 when the exhibit closes.

 Fancy Goods was first exhibited at the Middletown Springs Historical Society Museum in 2022.
 “The exhibit looks entirely different in the Local History Gallery at the Vermont History Museum,” says exhibit curator and MSHS Collections Manager Mary Lou Willits.
 “The wall space and exhibit furniture in the large gallery provided opportunities for grouping the fashion items in new ways with added interpretation.”
 She explains that the exhibit is arranged by fashion themes rather than strictly chronological order: panel titles for groups of objects include Summer Whites, Stylish Black, Feathers, and Beading.
 Some of the arrangements fell naturally into certain decades– the 1880s, 1900s and 1920s.